rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/azure-marketplace-payg-integration/troubleshooting.md

 Helm installation failed : Resource already existing in your cluster : Recommendation Manually delete the resource(s) that currently exist in your cluster and try installation again.
 To delete these resources run the following commands: kubectl delete <resource type> -n <resource namespace> <resource name> : InnerError [rendered manifests contain a resource that already exists.
 Unable to continue with install: ServiceAccount "rancher" in namespace "cattle-system" exists and cannot be imported into the current release: invalid ownership metadata; annotation validation error: key "meta.helm.sh/release-name" must equal "test-nv2-reinstall": current value is "testnv2-plan"]
 ```

-AKS cluster already has the extension installed.
-To resolve the error, uninstall the extension as suggested in the error message by deleting the resource via the kubectl command, or uninstall the extension in Azure Console and re-deploy with the same cluster.
+The AKS cluster already has the extension installed.
+To resolve the error, uninstall the extension as suggested in the error message, by deleting the resource via the kubectl command, or uninstall the extension in the Azure Console and re-deploy to the same cluster.